deepaksood619/deepaksood619.github.io/docs/book-summaries/thinking-fast-and-slow.md

 If we are lazy and lazy to use System 2, our mind will limit its intelligent power.

-### 3: Autopilot: why we don't always consciously control our thoughts and actions.
+### 3: Autopilot: why we don't always consciously control our thoughts and actions

 What comes to mind when you see the letters “SO_P” ?
 Maybe nothing.
 But what if you see the word “EAT” first?
 Now, when you look at the word “SO_P” again, you should be able to complete it as “SOUP.”
 This process is also known as  _priming_ .